parse-community/docs/_includes/js/local-datastore.md

 await anotherGameScore.pinWithName('MyScores');
 ```

 To unpin all of the objects with the same label at the same time, you can pass a label to the unpin methods.
-This saves you from having to manually track which objects are in each group you care about.
+This saves you from having to manually track which objects are in each group.

 ```javascript
 await Parse.Object.unPinAllWithName('MyScores', listOfObjects);